Write For Plane & Pilot: (Important: Please put the word “Submission” in the send line of your contact email.)

 - Risk: Are you a CFI or professional pilot who has an interesting and insightful take on how pilots can all reduce their risk?
 We’re looking for one in-depth topic for this one.
 Previous Risk columns have explored subjects from the need for smart go-arounds to how to cut your risk as a volunteer medical transport pilot.
 About 1400 words.

 What We’re Not Looking For: With few exceptions, Plane & Pilot covers today’s general aviation flying.
 We probably won’t have a place for stories about commercial aviation or space flight (with the possible exception of AirFare).
 Other topics we don’t cover are product reviews, book reviews, tributes, memoirs, poetry, fiction, academic papers or anything promotional in nature.
+If it’s long and rambling, make it shorter and not so rambling.
+Most of the stories we publish are between 1,500 and 2,500 words.
+Your subject should be clear, and the piece should be all about that topic.

 Thanks for your interest!